habuvo/Noughts-Crosses/README.md

 # Noughts-Crosses
-Java 1 Lesson 7 : SWING library for GUI game
+Java 1 Lesson 7 : using SWING library for GUI game